The AutoImmune Nutrition Plan:

 Omega-3 Fats Decrease Inflammation

-The average American diet today consists of an unbalance proportion of omega- 3 fatty acids to omega-6 fatty acids.
-Ideally the human body requires omega-3 fatty acids in greater concentration because they produce anti-inflammatory effects.
+The average American diet today consists of an unbalanced proportion of omega-3 fatty acids to omega-6 fatty acids.
+Ideally, the human body requires omega-3 fatty acids in greater concentration because they produce anti-inflammatory effects.
 Although omega-6 fatty acids are necessary, a higher concentration of omega-6 fatty acids in our diet from processed foods, and high amounts of vegetable oils is associated with an increase in molecules which trigger inflammation.
 (1, 7)

 Individuals with different autoimmune diseases have shown a significant improvement in their symptoms while taking fish oil supplements.
 Patients with rheumatoid arthritis showed a 73% decrease in their drug treatment use and 60% of patients who had Crohn’s disease experienced a decrease in their relapse rate.
 (11)

 Fatty acids are attributed to decreasing immune mediated inflammation.
-Fatty acids suppress antibodies that alarm the immune system for defense and improve the signaling pathways of cells which cause inflammation.
+Fatty acids suppress antibodies that alarm the immune system for defense and improve the signaling pathways of cells that cause inflammation.

 Promote Gut Health